-Roy Pearson was an administrative law judge in Washington D.C.
-In 2005 he took a pair of pants to a local dry cleaner for alterations.
-The dry cleaner was owned by South Korean immigrants named Chung.
-When Pearson went to retrieve the pants a few days later, he discovered they weren't there.
-The Chungs had inadvertently sent them to the wrong location.
-The pants were soon located but Pearson refused to accept them.
-He claimed the pants weren't his despite documentation provided by the Chungs that showed otherwise.
+In 2005, an administrative law judge in Washington D.C. took a pair of pants to a local dry cleaner for alterations.
+When the judge went to retrieve the pants a few days later, he discovered they weren't there.
+The business owners, a couple named Chung, had inadvertently sent them to the wrong location.
+The pants were soon located but the judge claimed they weren't his and refused to accept them.

-Pearson sued the dry cleaners for $67 million.
-Among other things, he claimed that the Chungs had committed fraud by failing to honor a "satisfaction guaranteed" sign displayed at the store.
-A court disagreed and Pearson ultimately lost the case.
-Pearson's term as a judge expired in 2007, and he was not re-appointed.
-He sued the city for wrongful termination but did not get his job back.
+The judge then sued the dry cleaners for $67 million.
+He claimed the Chungs had failed to honor a "satisfaction guaranteed" sign displayed at the store .
+He also contended that in failing to honor the guarantee the Chungs had committed seven separate violations of Washington D.C.'s consumer protection law.
+A D.C. court disagreed and ruled in favor of the Chungs.
+The judge appealed but ultimately lost the case.
+His term as a judge expired in 2007, and he was not re-appointed.

 That Ad Was Just Too Scary!

-You Infringed On My Patent (Even Though I Didn't Have One)!
+You Infringed On the Patent I Didn't Have!

-A magician named David Roller filed a lawsuit against David Copperfield, who is also a magician, for patent infringement.
+A magician named David Roller sued the illusionist David Copperfield for patent infringement.
 Mr. Roller alleged that he had patented his godly powers and that Mr. Copperfield had used them without his permission.
 In reality, Mr. Roller had neither applied for nor obtained a patent on his divine powers.

 When Mr. Copperfield filed a motion to dismiss the suit, contending that no patent existed, Mr. Roller filed an amended complaint.
 This time he alleged that Mr. Copperfield and several other individuals had conspired to murder him.
 The court noted that the plaintiff hadn't cited any facts to support his claim and that he had a long history of filing frivolous suits, including previous claims against Mr. Copperfield.
 The court dismissed Mr. Roller's suit and barred him from filing any similar claims in the future.